awsdocs/amazon-rds-user-guide/doc_source/USER_Migrate_MariaDB.md

 1. On the **Migrate Database** page, provide additional information that RDS needs to launch the MariaDB DB instance\.
    + **DB Engine Version**: Choose the version of the MariaDB database engine that you want to use\.
 For more information, see [Upgrading the MariaDB DB Engine](USER_UpgradeDBInstance.MariaDB.md)\.
    + **DB Instance Class**: Choose a DB instance class that has the required storage and capacity for your database, for example db\.r3\.large\.
 For any production application that requires fast and consistent I/O performance, we recommend Provisioned IOPS storage\.
-For more information, see [Provisioned IOPS Storage](CHAP_Storage.md#USER_PIOPS)\.
+For more information, see [Provisioned IOPS SSD Storage](CHAP_Storage.md#USER_PIOPS)\.
 MariaDB 10\.1 does not support previous\-generation DB instance classes\.
 For more information, see [DB Instance Class](Concepts.DBInstanceClass.md)\.
    + **Multi\-AZ Deployment**: Choose **Yes** to deploy your DB instance in multiple Availability Zones; otherwise, **No**\.
 For more information, see [Regions and Availability Zones](Concepts.RegionsAndAvailabilityZones.md)\.
    + **DB Snapshot ID**: Type a name for the DB snapshot identifier\.